bookofproofs/bookofproofs.github.io/_sources/history/17th-century/wallis.md

 title: Wallis, John
 born: 1616
 died: 1703
-keywords: interpolation, indivisibles, continuity, integration, Wallis Product, binary, cycloid
+keywords: john wallis,wallis
-description: John Wallis was an English mathematician who developed innovative methods, such as interpolation and indivisibles, and formed the Wallis Product integral.
-His contributions to binary systems, cycloid, and other topics helped to shape modern mathematics.
+description: John Wallis was an English mathematician who built on Cavalieri's method of indivisibles to devise a method of interpolation.
+Using Kepler's concept of continuity he discovered methods to evaluate integrals.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---